zpao/powerball/README.md

 Become a billionaire in seconds!

-This script will getch the *latest* powerball results and tell if you won.
+This script will fetch the *latest* powerball results and tell if you won.
 That's it.

 ## Usage